-For Non-Profits and Public Facilities, ILSFA requires that your estimates of savings must be at least 50% of the value of the electricity generated in the first year and over the 25-year life of the project, unless you are also able to utilize the federal Investment Tax Credit, in which case your estimates of savings must be at least 65% of the value of electricity generated in the first year and over the 25-year life of the project.
+For solar projects serving single-family and small multifamily buildings (2-4 units), ILSFA requires that your estimated savings must be at least 50% of the value of the electricity generated over the first year and over 25 years.
+In other words, your costs cannot be more than 50% of the value of electricity generated.